DanySK/upgradle/README.md

 so the timer is not very important.
 However, it can be very useful to workaround [this Gradle bug](https://github.com/gradle/gradle/issues/14347), causing the Gradle update to freeze.

+#### Available module: TravisDist

+The `TravisDist` module updates the `dist` entry on `.travis.yml`.
+For it to work, the file must exist, be a valid YAML, and `dist` must be explicitly specified.

+##### Options
+* `versionRegex`, *defaults to `.*`*: only versions matching the regex will be considered.
+* `strategy`, *defaults to `latest`*: filters versions for which an update pull request will be created.
+Possible values are `latest` (only consider the latest version), `next` (only consider the next incremental version), and `all` (consider all versions).
+Multiple strategies can be combined using a list, so e.g., if `[next, latest]` is specified and there are at least two different versions that are valid candidates for an update, two pull requests will be generated.
+Strategies are applied *after* `versionRegex`, so it is quite easy to build strategies such as "filter out non-stable versions, then propose both an incremental and and an update to the latest version."

 ### Labeling the pull requests